yanjia1777/tp/docs/DeveloperGuide.md

     OTHERS     | $80.01 / Not set |
 ```

-2. Test to see whether budget only includes current month's expenditure
+2. Check if budget only includes current month's expenditure
     - Prerequisites:
         - List of entries must be empty.
 You may use the `deleteAll` function.
         - Budget of "FOOD" is set to $100. (see previous test case).